bcgov/data-publication/pages/dps_loc.md

 # LOCATION SERVICES

-A suite of web services that locate civic addresses and place names, enable sharing areas of interest and road network routing.
+Location Services are a suite of web services that locate civic addresses and place names, enable sharing areas of interest and road network routing.

 These services reference authoritative data and are designed to be integrated into business workflows and applications.

+For more information, visit [Location Services(https://www2.gov.bc.ca/gov/content/data/geographic-data-services/location-services).

 -------------------------------------------------------